BLOG ARCHIVE

 I had my first taste in this way, at Ristorante Casa della Neve.
 This is one of a few rustic looking restaurants that can be found at the summit of Mt.
 Mottarone.
 The back of the restaurant has expansive views of Lago Maggiore far below.
 The front entrance has an 'undressing' area, with large hooks along the walls, useful for the skiers in winter and the mountain bikers in summer.
 In the center is a stone fireplace, surrounded by a few couches; they are close enough to the fire to really feel the heat.
 My fildafer was served hot, in a small glass cup with a metal handle.
 The drink was warm and slightly sweet.
 The fire was crackling and hot.
 Outside the snow was white and the sky crisp and clear all the way to Milano.
 Those early mountain men really knew how to brighten a cold winter day.

-Even if you are not a fan of skiing or snowboarding Mt.
+Even if you are not a fan of skiing or snowboarding, Mt.
 Mottarone is interesting to visit in the winter.
 Dress warm, sit by the fire, read a book, drink fildafer, while you wait for your skiing friends to join you.
 Read more about Mt.
-Mottarone in the winter in these posts:
+Mottarone in the winter:

 READERS' QUESTIONS